We improved safety, drainage and the look and feel of the area to make Beresfield's local centre a more inviting place to visit and shop.

-Beresfield Local Centre was one of the first centres to be renewed in 2018/19 as part of our local and neighbourhood centres program.
-We completed the main infrastructure works for Beresfield Local Centre with dramatic improvements to the drainage, stormwater system, roads, pathways and lighting in the local centre, while retaining the character of the area.
+Beresfield Local Centre was one of the first centres to be renewed in 2018/19 as part of our local centres program.
+Our upgrade delivered major improvements to the drainage, stormwater system, roads, pathways and lighting in the local centre, while keeping the area's character.

-A community celebration was held to mark the completion of the revitalisation works for Beresfield Local Centre on 20 September 2019.
+A community celebration was held to mark the completion of the upgrade on 20 September 2019.

-We worked with local businesses and residents to develop a public domain plan for the infrastructure works for the centre as well as placemaking consultation with the community to come up with ideas for the area on the corner of Beresford and Lawson Avenues.
+In developing the project we worked with local businesses and residents to develop a public domain plan for the infrastructure works for the centre, as well as placemaking consultation with the community to come up with ideas for the area on the corner of Beresford and Lawson Avenues.

 - A new community space on the corner of Beresford and Lawson Avenues including a new mural, shade shelter, seating and landscaping.

 In 2019 we held workshops with local schools to develop creative themes for the space.
 This was followed up with a community place-warming session on-site to gather ideas from the community.
 We also teamed up with the University of Newcastle to develop creative ideas for the space using this information provided by the community.
-This collaborative approach builds on research undertaken by the University on urban heat island effect" - the way that the space warms up and absorbs and reflects heat on hot summer days.
+This collaborative approach builds on research undertaken by the University on the "urban heat island effect" - the way that the space warms up and absorbs and reflects heat on hot summer days.